Ninja Foodi AG551 Smart XL Grill and Air Fryer – the one appliance you really need (cooking review) - Cybershack

 - Air fry (200° with the air fry slotted basket and hot air fan forces around the food): Frozen and hand-cut potato chips, mozzarella sticks, Dim Sum (and all manner of junk food)

-- Bake (180 just like an oven): Naan, bread, cakes, thawed sausage rolls and pies
+- Bake (180° gentle oven): Naan, bread, cakes, thawed sausage rolls and pies

 - Reheat (170°) – leftovers and gone cold meals.